The Return of Martin Guerre: Synopsis

+Production

+The film was shot in Rieux-Volvestre (Haute-Garonne), Balaguères (Ariège) and at the Palace of the Kings of Majorca in Perpignan and the Fort de Salses in Salses-le-Château (Pyrénées-Orientales).

 Reception

 The Return of Martin Guerre was nominated for Best Foreign Language Film by the U.S. National Board of Review of Motion Pictures.
 Anne-Marie Marchand was nominated for the Academy Award for Best Costume Design in 1984 for her work in this film.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 16 reviews, with an average rating of 8.1/10.

 Book

-In 1983, a book of the same name was published by Natalie Zemon Davis, an American historian of early modern France and professor at Princeton University.
+In 1983, a book of the same name was published by Natalie Zemon Davis, an American-Canadian historian of early modern France and professor at Princeton University.
 She had served as a consultant and helped write the screenplay for the film.

 Remakes and musical

 Sommersby is a 1993 Hollywood remake of the film in English, transposed to the American Civil War and starring Richard Gere and Jodie Foster.

 A West End (London) musical produced by Cameron Mackintosh, Martin Guerre, was loosely based on the film with additional material from historical accounts.
 Again, the historical setting is transposed, in this case to the period of religious turmoil between the Huguenots and the Catholics in sixteenth-century France.

 The first feature film from East Timor, A Guerra da Beatriz (Beatriz's War) was released in 2013.
 It is a re-telling of the story of Martin Guerre, but set in the 1980s, during the Indonesian occupation of East Timor.
 It stars Irim Tolentino, who co-wrote the script with the director, Bety Reis.